The Bankrate promise

 When applying for a personal loan, lenders will check the following to determine whether it’s in their best interest to lend you money:

-- Credit score and history: Lenders check your credit report to determine how risky of a borrower you may be.
+- Credit history: Lenders check your credit report to determine how risky of a borrower you may be.
 The better your credit score and history, the better your chances of approval.

 - Income: Lenders check your income to determine your ability to repay the loan.